billbuchanan/csn09112/week03_ns/labs/README.md

 ## J	Brute Force
 For this part of the lab, we will crack the username and password on the FTP login on Metasploitable.
-We will on Kali (DMZ), where you create a user file and password file with the following lists:
+We will on Kali (DMZ), where you create a user file (you can use Pluma -gui- or nano -command line- no need for file extensions) and password file with the following lists:

 list_user:
 * administrator